 Land Use Applications

-Ms. Mayo assists in preparing Connecticut Siting Council applications and filings as well as municipal land use and environmental permit applications for various proposals.
+Rachel assists in preparing Connecticut Siting Council applications and filings as well as municipal land use and environmental permit applications for various proposals.
 She has assisted a telecommunications provider with obtaining the necessary approvals to construct hundreds of towers and rooftop installations around Connecticut.
-Ms. Mayo also has helped prepare application materials for several successful power generation, solar facility, and fuel cell projects.
+Rachel also has helped prepare application materials for several successful power generation, solar facility, and fuel cell projects.

-Prior to joining Robinson+Cole, Ms. Mayo served as a project manager for a consulting engineering firm, where she was responsible for obtaining project approvals for a wide range of clients, primarily in the petroleum industry.
-Her experience included making presentations before various land use boards and commissions, obtaining local permits for a variety of projects ranging from sign installations to complete service station rebuilds, and conducting permit investigations with state and local authorities for various construction projects.
+Prior to joining Robinson+Cole, she served as a project manager for a consulting engineering firm, where she was responsible for obtaining project approvals for a wide range of clients, primarily in the petroleum industry.
+Rachel's experience included making presentations before various land use boards and commissions, obtaining local permits for a variety of projects ranging from sign installations to complete service station rebuilds, and conducting permit investigations with state and local authorities for various construction projects.